AndersDJohnson/markdown-playground/TestHarnesses.md

 1. The first input value is non-zero, and the condition in line 5 holds and ``x`` is incremented from ``1`` to ``2`` in line 6.
 Then, the second input value must be non-zero so that the condition in line 8 holds, and the third input value in line 9 must be ``40`` to increase ``x`` from ``2`` to ``42``.
 2. The first input value is zero, and the condition in line 5 does not hold.
 Then, the second input value must be non-zero so that the condition in line 8 holds, and the third input value in line 9 must be ``41`` to increase ``x`` from ``1`` to ``42``.

-The following [violation witness](example-2-witness.graphml) (``example-2-witness.graphml``) for this verification task qualifies as a declarative test harness by providing the test vector for the error path described in scenario a):
+The following [violation witness](example-2-witness.graphml) (``example-2-witness.graphml``) for this verification task qualifies as a declarative test harness by providing the test vector for the error path described in scenario 1):

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>